-Whether you’re a lover of Valentine’s Day, a lover of life, or just a lover of tie dye, this colorful and graphic snow dye sweatshirt will have you feeling the love!
+Learn how to snow dye with this colorful and graphic Valentine sweatshirt!
+Whether you’re a lover of Valentine’s Day, a lover of tie dye, or just a lover of life, this project will have you feeling the love!

 Ice dye is one of our favorite tie dye methods because of the organic and vibrant results that come when slowly melting ice combines with powder dye.
 And if you happen to live in a snowy locale you can opt for snow instead of ice!
 You’re going to be amazed by the swirly, unexpected colors that will appear making your results one of a kind!